-When you come across a new tool or technique, you can immediately decide whether or not this will enhance your workflow.
+And when you come across a new tutorial or course, you can immediately decide whether or not it will enhance your workflow.

 This is where I come in.

-I’ve spent the past 11 years creating Lightroom and Photoshop tutorials and courses, and during that time I’ve received countless questions.
-And most of them revolve around the processing workflow….and specifically, the order of operations.
+I’ve spent the past 11 years creating Lightroom and Photoshop tutorials and courses, and I’ve received countless questions.
+And most of them are about the processing workflow….and specifically, the order of operations.

-The exact processing steps to take to get to the final image.
+The exact processing steps to take to get to the final landscape photograph.

 “Should I crop at the beginning or end?”

 “How do I know which colors to enhance?”

-And the more photographers I talked to, the more I noticed a trend…that these questions are masking a bigger problem.
+And the more photographers I talked to, the more I noticed a trend: these questions are masking a bigger workflow problem.

 It seems like no matter how many Photoshop tutorials or Lightroom courses they watch, or new “trick” they try to implement…they still feel their photograph is unfinished, or otherwise subpar.

-Now, there are several ways to move past this workflow plateau…
+Now, there are several ways to move past a workflow plateau…

 However, the absolute biggest roadblock standing in your way right now is doubting your own Photoshop abilities.

 Every photographer gets this feeling at some point, and it’s a challenge we all have to overcome.
 Because when your workflow doesn’t click in the darkroom, it’s easy to default to the standard excuses:

 “Lightroom and Photoshop are too hard to understand.
 I’m not a computer whiz”.

-“I shouldn’t be ‘fixing’ things in post anyways – I need to be more creative with my camera, not in the darkroom”.
+“I shouldn’t be ‘fixing’ things in post anyways – I need to be more creative with my camera, not in Photoshop”.

 And my favorite myth to dispel…

 “I’m just not artistic or imaginative.
-Some photographers just have this natural gift where they can create masterpieces easily”.
+Some photographers just have a natural gift where they can create masterpieces easily”.

 Thankfully, all these beliefs are 100% false…and are easily dismissed with a simple shift in perspective.